 Below is an accounting example of Amazon’s capital expenditures in 2015, 2016, and 2017.

 What Amazon lists on its Cash Flow Statement as “Purchases of property and equipment, including internal-use software and website development” is really its capital expenditures for the periods.
 On the cash flow statement, these investments are listed as negative numbers (outflows of cash), so in 2017 the company invested $11,955 million.

-Capital expenditure is money used to buy, improve, or extend the life of fixed assets in an organization that has a useful life one year or more.
+Capital expenditure is money used to buy, improve, or extend the life of fixed assets in an organization, and that have a useful life one year or more.
 Such assets include things like property, equipment, and infrastructure.
 Capital expenditures usually take two forms: maintenance expenditures and expansion expenditures.

 Due to their substantial initial costs, irreversibility, and long-term effects, capital expenditure decisions are very critical to an organization.
 Therefore, budgeting for capital expenditures ought to be carefully and efficiently planned and executed.